strapi/documentation/docs/user-docs/latest/plugins/installing-plugins-via-marketplace.md

 1. Go to the ![Marketplace icon](../assets/icons/marketplace.svg) Marketplace.
 2. Choose an available plugin and click on the **Copy install command** button.
-3. Switch to your teminal and navigate to the Strapi application directory.
+3. Switch to your terminal and navigate to the Strapi application directory.
-4. Paste and execute the copied install command.
+4. Paste and run the copied install command.
-5. Follow any plugin-specific implimentation instructions.
+5. Follow any plugin-specific implementation instructions.

 ::: note
-Marketplace plugins are installed and deleted from the user's terminal([see Developer Documentation](/developer-docs/latest/developer-resources/cli/CLI.md)).
+Marketplace plugins are installed and deleted from the user's terminal ([see Developer Documentation](/developer-docs/latest/developer-resources/cli/CLI.md)).
 :::